For showtimes, click here.

-James Arness, four years before starring in Gunsmoke, played the alien creature.
-His height – six feet six inches – certainly added to the extraterrestrial’s image.
-When the creature met its demise, a shorter actor took his place.
-The film was also one of the first to have a stuntman do a full-burn, where he was set on fire.
+Four years before starring in Gunsmoke, James Arness played the alien creature.
+His height – six feet six inches – certainly added to the extraterrestrial’s imposing image.
+When the creature met its demise, a shorter actor took his place to perform the stunt.
+The film was also one of the first to have a stuntman do a full-burn (or being completely set on fire).

 5. They filmed inside the ice storage plant.

-To get the condensation effect of breath in cold air, they constructed sets inside the cold storage plant.
+To get the effect of breath in cold air, they constructed sets inside a cold storage plant.
 Snow was added later as an effect.
 They also filmed at the RKO backlot and in Glacier National Park.